asyncapi/generator/apps/generator/docs/nunjucks-depreciate.md

 #### 6. File template

 //TODO: we can add a link to Florence docs once it is merged

+### Additional Resources and Information

+#### Template Examples
+For a complete example of React features in use, please refer to the [AsyncAPI Template for Generator Templates](https://github.com/asyncapi/template-for-generator-templates).
+The `master` branch demonstrates all React features, while the `nunjucks` branch shows the old Nunjucks implementation.
+This comparison can be particularly helpful in understanding the differences and migration process.

+#### Filters to Helpers
+If you've been using Nunjucks filters placed in the `filters` directory, you can still use this functionality in React.
+However, they should be treated as normal functions that you import into your components.
+We recommend renaming the `filters` directory to `helpers` to better reflect their new usage in React.

+#### Hooks Remain Unchanged
+It's important to note that hooks remain unchanged in this migration process.
+Hooks are not related to the render engine functionality, so you can continue to use them as you have been.

 ### Testing your migration